 - SPECIFICATIONS: Bucket weight: 290lb - Dimensions: 72" wide by 27" deep by 19" Height - 1/2X6 Cutting edge- 10 Guage Wrap Steel Thickness - 3/8" Bracing on Sides and Bottom - 0.5 Cubic Yard.

-- AMERICAN MADE: Manufactured by a small business in the US (Kivel Manufacturing), ensuring high quality standards and reliable construction.
+- AMERICAN MADE: Manufactured by a small business in the US (Kivel Manufacturing) SWICT USA is their light duty attachment line-up.

 - SHIPPING DIMENSIONS: Ships via Flt Rt Freight LTL semi truck to continental US on a 72 x 40 x 25 inch shipping pallet.